ARM-software/acle/cmse/cmse.md

 functions.
 After returning from an entry call or when performing a nonsecure-call using the hard-float ABI the FPSCR will have been initialized with the secure world’s default FPSCR, the FPDSCR_S.
-For the soft-float ABI this is not the case as the vlstm and vldm instructions may be used.
+For the soft-float ABI this is not the case as the VLSTM and VLDM instructions may be used.
 Armv8.1-M Mainline introduces instructions that enable the saving and restoring of the FP context.
 These are the VMSR, VMRS, VSTR and VLDR to system registers FPCXTNS and FPCXTS.